Andrii-Podunai/dogApiTest/README.md

 ### 1. Documentation

 Logic Explanation

 1. Status Code Validation:
-The status code validation ensures that the API endpoint is functioning properly by checking if the response status is 200 OK.
-This confirms that the request was successful and the server responded as expected.
+Ensures the API is responding correctly by checking for a 200 status code.

 2. Schema Validation:
-Schema validation checks that the structure of the API's response matches the expected format.
-It verifies that the response includes the required fields and that these fields are of the correct data types.
-This helps ensure that the data returned by the API is in the correct format and can be used reliably.
+The test verifies that the response follows a predefined JSON schema.
+This ensures that the structure of the data returned by the API is consistent, reducing the risk of errors when the data is used by other systems or applications.

-3. Data Validation - Breeds List:
-This test ensures that the API returns a list of dog breeds and that the list is not empty.
-It confirms that the API is providing the expected data and that there are no issues with data retrieval.

 4. Data Validation - Specific Breeds:
-The specific breeds validation checks that certain expected dog breeds are included in the API's response.
-This helps verify that the API is returning a complete and accurate list of breeds.

-5. Data Integrity - No Duplicate Breeds:
-This test checks that there are no duplicate entries in the list of dog breeds.
-It ensures the integrity of the data, preventing any misleading or redundant information from being included in the response.
+Verifies that the breeds list is not empty, includes specific breeds, and contains no duplicates.

-6. Performance Check - Response Time:
+5. Performance Check - Response Time:
-The response time check ensures that the API responds quickly, with a response time below a specified threshold (e.g., 200 milliseconds).
-This is important for maintaining a good user experience, as slow response times can lead to frustration and inefficiency.
+The test measures the response time of the API, verifying that it is below a certain threshold (e.g., 200 milliseconds).
+This helps ensure that the API meets performance standards, providing a smooth user experience.

+6. Breed Extraction:
+The test script extracts individual dog breeds from the API response.
+It handles cases where breeds have sub-breeds by combining them into a single string (e.g., "Australian shepherd").
+The extracted list is logged and can be stored as an environment variable for further use, making it accessible for other tests or processes.

 ### 2. Running the Tests